kitnil/awesome/README.md

 - [awesome-podcasts](https://github.com/ghosh/awesome-podcasts) - 🎙 Curated podcasts for designers, developers, product managers, entrepreneurs and hustlers
 - [awesome-spinners](https://github.com/yangshun/awesome-spinners) - 💫 A curated collection of dazzling web spinners
 - [Awesome-Unicode](https://github.com/jagracey/Awesome-Unicode) - :joy: :ok_hand: A curated list of delightful Unicode tidbits, packages and resources.
-- [fmt-obj](https://github.com/queckezz/fmt-obj) - :lipstick: Prettifies any javascript object in your console.
-Make it look awesome!
+- [fmt-obj](https://github.com/queckezz/fmt-obj) - Stringifies any javascript object in your console for CLI inspection  :sparkles:
 - [machine-learning-surveys](https://github.com/mlreview/machine-learning-surveys) - A curated list of Machine Learning Surveys, Tutorials and Books.
 - [awesome-ipfs](https://github.com/ipfs/awesome-ipfs) - Useful resources for using IPFS and building things on top of it
 - [Checklist-Checklist](https://github.com/huyingjie/Checklist-Checklist) - 🌈  A Curated List of Checklists ✔︎✔︎